jjjj473/VEN/README.md

 - GTK3 based window with a text editing area
 - Insert mode and command mode similar to Vim
 - Status bar showing the current mode and messages
+- Multiple windows via the `:newwin` command
+- Syntax highlighting using GtkSourceView
 - Basic commands:
   - `:w [file]` to save the current buffer
   - `:q` to quit the editor